 PROFESSIONALS Professionals: Highly connected and highly at risk Your SME clients don't have to be an e-commerce business or use the latest cloud technology to become a target.
 An email address, social media account, or internet-connected device is all a hacker needs to bring a small business to its knees.
-Key Threats for Professionals - Ransomware 28% of reported AU data breaches in 2023 were caused by ransomware1, a growing threat for SMEs.
+Key Threats for Professionals - Ransomware Ransomware 26% of reported AU breaches in FY24 were caused by ransomware1.
 The professionals, scientific and technical services industry experienced the most ransomware attacks during FY22-232. - Lost or stolen data Human error can also lead to important business or customer info being lost or stolen. - Fraudulent payments Phishing emails and false billing scams can fool your clients (and their customers) into paying fake invoices or making fraudulent money transfers.